wordbit/wordbit/content/posts/how-do-you-know.md

 There are of course problems with ChatGPT, the most troubling being that it states facts so confidently and eloquently, you'd assume those facts are true (they are often not).
 Don't believe what you read, indeed.

+But nobody can deny that how we think of the written word has forever changed, especially if you're a writer.

 <!--more-->

 Currently, OpenAI is burning three million dollars a day by giving the public access to ChatGPT.
 It's only a matter of time, then, before the genie is stuffed back into the bottle.

 But, you can't kill a genie.
 What will happen a decade from now when that cost comes down and most of the written word on the internet is AI-generated?

 Capitalism is all about saving money to make more money.
-Companies will default to the cheapest option by automating marketing and informational content instead of hiring writers.
+There is no doubt in my mind that companies will default to the cheapest option by automating marketing and informational content instead of hiring writers.

 Let me be frank - most marketing and informational content is pure bullshit.
-It's just a tragedy that because humans have been trying so hard to write like robots, the robots will eventually take over.
+It's just a tragedy that because humans have been striving for so long to write like robots, the robots will eventually take over.

 But it won't stop there - it is all too easy for an AI to analyze your tweets or reddit posts and imitate a credible social media presence on your behalf.